janjongboom/apializer/README.md

 * Write in javascript, coffeescript, etc. with jQuery support
 * JSONP and CORS support

+## Installation

+You'll need icu, on OS/X: `brew install icu4c && brew link icu4c --force`, on Debian: `apt-get install libicu-dev`.
+Also node.js 0.10+ or io.js.

+* Run `npm install`
+* Run `node server.js`
+* Check out the '_examples' folder to see how to use this project in node.js, PHP or C#

 ## Get started: simple transformer

 This transformer translates any repo homepage in GitHub into a JSON file that contains the name and description of the project.